Damounet/AngularCucumberTesting/cucumber/features/README.md

 	    Then I can see that the ‘latte’ is prepared
 	    And I can drink it
 ```

-The code above is written with Gherkin.
-This language is used to write functionnal testing.
-Gherkin is close to english speaking.

-Gherkin works with keywords.
-These keywords start all the Gherkin's phrases.

 ## Feature / User story environment